 So, for the typical map setup, the various alien factions could start at the point where they have just invented space flight.
 There could also be some alien factions which are still planet bound, but working on achieving space flight.
 Space flight could be a normal technology which has to be upgraded to a certain level.
 There could also be factions which are very advanced, but not hostile.
 Generally though, local alien factions would probably share or steal technologies and even out the playing field.
 I think that by having the alien factions scattered a bit over the spectrum like this would help to make the game universe seem more plausible, and less artificially tailored toward the player.

 I think a term like planet based warp beacon or something would explain that mechanic better.
-This beacon could project a warp field which makes all large gravity wells within a certain range accessible, if you know the exact frequency.
+This beacon could project a warp field which makes all large gravity wells within a certain range 'warp-accessible' (techno babble), but only if you know the exact frequency of the field.
 Allied alien factions may share their frequencies.
 Perhaps it's also possible to crack the warp frequencies of other alien factions (with more advanced types being harder to crack).

 There's a problem here.
 Fuel tanks would scale with the size of a ship, while a sensor something for the beacon would take proportionally less space on a larger ship, killing the small scout mechanic.
 It could work like a solar sail though, or rather, like a 'beacon warp sail'.